nicc777/learning-kubernetes-basics/scenario/README.md

 # 1. Objectives of the Scenario

-In this scenario a release branch will be set-up with monitoring/triggers for changes in the release branch.
+In this scenario a release branch will be set-up with monitoring/triggers for changes in the `appsrc-develop` branch.

-Essentially whenever there is an approved pull request (PR) into the release branch, the automation needs to kick in.
+Ideally whenever there is an approved pull request (PR) into the release branch, the automation needs to kick in.

 What needs to be build is the following:

 1. If the Base Docker image have changed, build a new base
 2. Run the application build script that will also produce a new application image

+However, for the lab environment it is not possible to use web-hooks.
+In a production environment where you would use your own Git repository internally you would need to figure out how to set this up yourself.

+This section will use the configuration that will fetch all updates from the relevant branch and then use some basic tests to see if anything have changed, and then build new Docker images based on those tests, as required.
+The job will be configured to run once an hour at least, but in Jenkins you can also trigger the job manually.

 # 2. Technology & Patterns

 For this scenario a build server is required and since [Jenkins](https://www.jenkins.io) is still widely used, I will stick to this trusty old workhorse.

+Ideally you would use web hooks to trigger a build any time a merge pull request into `appsrc-develop` is approved.

 # 3. Step-by-Step Demo Walk Through